knpuniversity/blog/what-the-rest.md

 # What the REST?

 ***TIP
-See the follow-up post called :doc:`/blog/rest-revisited` that talks about the key things we learned from this.
+See the follow-up post called [REST Revisited](/blog/rest-revisited) that talks about the key things we learned from this.
 ***

-When I talked recently about :doc:`being collaborative and open</blog/knp-you>`, I mentioned that I was weeks into research around building RESTful API's.
+When I talked recently about [being collaborative and open](/blog/knp-you), I mentioned that I was weeks into research around building RESTful API's.
 I've been like Luke training on Dagobah, except replace Jedi powers with REST and Yoda with the Internet, RFCs and dozens of blog posts.
 And despite